smotrjashka/TableOpsServer/README.md

 - **SYMMETRIC_DIFFERENCE**: Compute the symmetric difference of data in Table A and Table B.

-For more details on available commands and their usage, please refer to the project's documentation.
+For a more detailed explanation of available commands and their usage, please refer to the project's documentation.

 ## Requirements

-SetOperationServer is written in C++ and relies on the standard library for networking.
-You do not need any additional libraries or dependencies.
+TableOpsServer is written in C++ and relies on the standard library for networking.
+You do not need any additional libraries or dependencies to run this server.

 ## License

 This project is open-source and released under the MIT License.
-Feel free to use, modify, and distribute it in your own projects.
+You are welcome to use, modify, and distribute it in your own projects.

 ## Contribution

-We welcome contributions from the community.
-If you'd like to contribute, please check out our contribution guidelines.
+We appreciate contributions from the community.
+If you would like to contribute, please check out our contribution guidelines.

 ## Feedback

-We value your feedback.
-If you have any questions, suggestions, or issues to report, please open a GitHub issue or contact us.
+Your feedback is valuable to us.
+If you have questions, suggestions, or issues to report, please open a GitHub issue or contact us.